shredthaGNAR/list-of-my-starred-repos/README.md

 * [utkarshsingh99/Workspace-Manager](https://github.com/utkarshsingh99/Workspace-Manager): A Firefox extension to save frequently used tabs as Workspaces
 * [rtfcv/worse-onetab](https://github.com/rtfcv/worse-onetab): None
 * [yjmp14/wulingate](https://github.com/yjmp14/wulingate): A Cross-Platform Files Transfer Web App.
+* [matryer/xbar](https://github.com/matryer/xbar): Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)
 * [matryer/xbar-plugins](https://github.com/matryer/xbar-plugins): Plugin repository for xbar (the BitBar reboot)
 * [benibela/xidel](https://github.com/benibela/xidel): Command line tool to download and extract data from HTML/XML pages or JSON-APIs, using CSS, XPath 3.0, XQuery 3.0, JSONiq or pattern matching.
 It can also create new or transformed XML/HTML/JSON documents.
 * [StigNygaard/xIFr](https://github.com/StigNygaard/xIFr): Exif viewer WebExtension for Firefox and compatible webbrowsers